callegw/XAMLfun/README.md

 =======

 Random fun with XAML.
-Press button and nine different boxes will be filled with different colors.
+Press button and nine different boxes will be filled with random colors.